Mahlon Hawk ~ Emmy-Award Winning Bassist, Vocalist, Performer

 Proficient in styles

-jazz and funk to rock
+ranging from acid jazz and funk to rock and blues, Panamanian-born

-In the '90's, Hawk did a lot of local gigging, including a bit of international travel with the Martine Valverde band backed by Ruben
+In the '90's, Hawk did a lot of local gigging, including international travel with the Martin Valverde band backed by Ruben Blades' percussion section.
+Hawk also played with Tim Weisberg and recorded on many

 other artists projects.